Swedish Meatballs

 Updated

 Homemade Swedish Meatballs coated in a simple, but rich gravy that is completely luscious and creamy.
-I find this from-scratch recipe is so easy and even better than the meatballs you get at IKEA!
-It’s a classic comfort food that my entire family asks me for again and again!
+This from-scratch recipe is so easy and even better than the meatballs you get at IKEA!
+It’s a classic comfort food that my entire family asks me for again and again.

 Pin this now to find it later